Brexit. Selling goods to the EU. Problems and solutions

 Exporters have been facing problems sending their goods to the EU since the end of the Brexit transition period on 31 December 2020.

-Many lorries have been turned away at the Kent and border over 150 have been fined for failing to have complete paperwork.
+Many lorries have been turned away at the Kent border and over 150 have been fined for failing to have complete paperwork.

 There have been problems at the Irish land border also, with lorries being turned away.
 This has led to shortages of items in Ireland and the Irish authorities have responded by temporarily allowing exporters from the UK to use an emergency movement reference number to board ferries if they cannot complete all of the required paperwork.
 This is only a short term temporary measure and the Irish authorities will expect hauliers and exporters to have the proper paperwork imminently.